 On March 17, 1996, the membership selected Reverend Otto T. Houston as Pastor.

 Our Pastor, Bishop Otto T. Houston, is a man of great vision.
 The Lord has given him his greatest vision yet, to build a new Main Sanctuary that will serve future generations and continue the great legacy that Preacher began and Bishop Houston has expanded.
 To God be the glory.
-For more information on Bishop Houston click Pastor.
+For more information on the pastors of First Church of Deliverance, click Pastor.

 “Where there is no vision, the people perish.”
 Proverbs 29:18